teju85/blog/src/_posts/2022-05-11-non-jekyll-gh-pages.markdown

 ### pykyll!
 This is my python based (almost) jekyll compliant static page generator.
-The whole project is basically just a [single python file](https://github.com/teju85/blog/blob/gh-pages/gen/pykyll.py).
+The whole project is basically just a [single python file](https://github.com/teju85/pykyll/blob/main/pykyll.py).
 Ofcourse, it depends on the awesome [mistletoe](https://github.com/miyuchina/mistletoe) project for markdown to html converter.
 So, technically this is not a single file based python project :)

+Update 2022/06/12: This project is now hosted standalone [here](https://github.com/teju85/pykyll)

 It follows a config based approach for generating the html pages out of the markdown files.
 My config file is [here](https://github.com/teju85/blog/blob/gh-pages/config.json).

-All of these are simplified with a top-level `Makefile` in the github repo.
+All of these are simplified with a top-level `./build.sh` in the github repo.
-* In order to build the html files: `make generate`
+* In order to build the html files: `./build.sh generate`
-* In order to start a http server to serve these files (mainly to be used during development): `make serve`.
+* In order to start a http server to serve these files (mainly to be used during development): `./build.sh serve`.
 (For now, as a workaround, you'll need to create a symlink to the current directory with the same name as that of 'base_url' as in the config file) You'll also need to install the "flask" python module in order to run the server.